Explained: Why the development of coronavirus vaccine is delayed?

 What is CanSino Biologics' stand on the invention of the vaccine?

 Several reports claimed that Hong Kong-listed firm CanSino Biologics is testing a vaccine.
-Recently, Phase one trials were cleared and the vaccine is currently moving into Phase two that is allegedly "based on the preliminary safety data of the Phase I clinical trial".
+Recently, Phase one trials were cleared and the vaccine is currently moving into Phase two that is allegedly "based on the preliminary safety data of Phase I clinical trial".

 Imperial College London

 The government of the United Kingdom is reportedly funding a vaccine effort at Imperial College London.
 Professor Robin Shattock, the Head of Mucosal Infection and Immunity in the UK Department of Medicine, and his team developed the vaccine within 14 days of getting the gene sequence of the virus from China.
 However, it is reportedly said that the vaccine is not being tested in animals.
 The researchers are expected to move to human trials soon.
-The Professor was quoted as saying that the vaccine could be available some time next year.
+The Professor was quoted as saying that the vaccine could be available sometime next year.